HigherOrderCO/Bend/GUIDE.md

   return sum(tree)
 ```

-Its effect is that of replacing every `Tree/Node { lft, rgt }` by `lft + rgt`,
+It accomplishes the task by replacing every `Tree/Node { lft, rgt }` by `lft +
-and replacing every `Tree/Leaf` by `val`.
-As a result, the entire tree of values
+rgt`, and replacing every `Tree/Leaf` by `val`.
+As a result, the entire "tree of
-is turned into a tree of additions, and computes as follows:
+values" is turned into a "tree of additions", and it evaluates as follows:

 ```python
 nums = ((1 + 2) + (3 + 4))